iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 This product includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com).
 By using this software, you agree to use the GeoLite2 exclusively according to the terms set in the GeoLite2 End User License Agreement, which is available here: https://www.maxmind.com/en/geolite2/eula.
 If you do not wish to accept the terms, you must stop using the software immediately.

 ##Requirements
-* WordPress 4.0 or later.
+* WordPress 4.0 or newer.
-* PHP 5.4 or later.
+* PHP 7.0 or newer.
-* WooCommerce 2.6 or later
+* WooCommerce 2.6 or newer.

 ## Notes
 * This plugin is provided as-is, and it's not automatically covered by free support.
 See FAQ for more details.